neffercarrillo/security-plus/notes/README.md

 - authentication -> verify identify
 - authorization -> defines actions a user can access
 - accounting -> tracking user activities
-- securtiy controls -> mitigate risk and protect cia of info systems
+- security controls -> mitigate risk and protect cia of info systems
 - 6 types of controls
 - zero trust -> sec model that noone should be trusted by default
 - control plane -> adaptive identity